 Your doctor may temporarily place you in a pressurized oxygen chamber (also known as a hyperbaric oxygen chamber).
 The oxygen chamber has twice the pressure of normal air.
 This treatment quickly increases oxygen levels in the blood and it’s typically used in severe cases of CO poisoning or to treat CO poisoning in pregnant women.

 You should never treat CO poisoning yourself.
 If you believe you have CO poisoning, go outdoors immediately and call 911.
 Don’t drive yourself to the hospital, because you may pass out while driving.

 Even minor cases of CO poisoning can cause serious complications.
 These may include:

 - heart damage

-- Ensure there is plenty of ventilation in areas that contain gas, wood, fire-burning appliances, or carbon-emitting devices.
+- Ensure there’s plenty of ventilation in areas with appliances or in a recreational vehicle that burn gas, wood, propane, or other fuel.

-- Purchase a carbon monoxide detector and hang it in an area near the source of CO.
+- Buy a CO detector and place it in an area near the source of CO.
 Make sure to change the batteries regularly.

-- Don’t fall asleep or sit in an idling car that’s in an enclosed space.
+- Don’t fall asleep or sit for a long time in an idling car that’s in an enclosed space.

 - Don’t sleep near a gas or kerosene space heater.

 If you’ve been exposed to CO, get outdoors immediately and call 911.
 Don’t go back into the area until emergency service professionals tell you that it’s safe to return.